Astros batter A’s 9-2 to complete four-game sweep

 Tucker homered off Manaea in the first.

-McCormick added a three-run drive off Yusmeiro Petit in the sixth.
+McCormick added a three-run drive off Yusmeiro Petit in the sixth, his first in the majors.

+“It was unreal,” McCormick said.
+“It was an 0-2 count.
+Rounding the bases I couldn’t stop smiling.”

 Brandon Bielak (1-0) pitched 4 2/3 hitless innings of relief with four strikeouts and no walks.